 Solution2：Turning off two-factor authentication

 The approach is confirmed valid but it is not a general solution.

 Turn off two-factor authentication from appleid.apple.com.
 Note that it is Two-factor Authentication instead of Two-step Verification.

-If the solutions above does not work for you, you can try the following methods.
+If the solutions above do not work for you, you can try the following methods.

-The following approaches are valid, but it may affect daily use.
+The following approaches are valid, but they may affect daily use.

 - Create a brand new iCloud account and manually migrate the data from your old account (use with caution!
 Dirty data on your device may contaminate your new account!)

-- Logging iOS devices out of iCloud account
+- Logging iOS devices out of the iCloud account

 The following solutions have been confirmed invalid